-- Before the world was created, we existed in the presence of God. - 2.
-Free agency is a gift of God. - We had free agency in the pre-existence. - There Satan presented a plan that would have taken away our free agency. - 5.
-When God rejected Satan's plan, he and those who followed him rebelled and were cast out of heaven. - Pursuant to God's plan, Adam and Eve made the choice that caused the Fall, making mankind subject to mortality and sin in the world. - We are here to be tested, and this cannot occur without opposition in all things. - To provide that opposition, Satan is permitted to try to persuade us to use our free agency to choose evil. - If we choose evil and do not repent, we can ultimately become captives of Satan.
+- 1. Before the world was created, we existed in the presence of God. - 2.
+Agency is a gift of God. - 3.
+We had agency in the premortal existence. - 4.
+There Satan presented a plan that would have taken away our agency. - 5.
+When God rejected Satan's plan, Satan and those who followed him rebelled and were cast out of heaven. - 6.
+Pursuant to God's plan, Adam and Eve made the choice that caused the Fall, making mankind subject to mortality and sin in the world. - 7.
+We are here to be tested, and this cannot occur without opposition in all things. - 8.
+To provide that opposition, Satan is permitted to try to persuade us to use our agency to choose evil. - 9.
+If we choose evil and do not repent, we can ultimately become captives of Satan.